Alberta School Employee Benefit PlanTop of page

-Morgex Insurance provides ATA members with a special Teachers’ Rate Program which includes preferred rates on home and auto insurance.
-To learn more about the services that Morgex provides, please call 1-888-262-9522 or visit www.morgex.com/ata.
+Morgex/Johnson Insurance provides ATA members with a special Teachers’ Rate Program which includes preferred rates on home and auto insurance.
+To learn more about these services, please call 1-888-262-9522.

 The Association offers a group RRSP, which is open to ATA members and employees and their spouses.
 Members who participate in the Group RRSP continue to have their plans individually registered with Revenue Canada.
 The advantage is that their contributions are pooled and invested by professional managers, thereby ensuring the highest possible returns.
 Contributions to Group RRSPs can be made by pre-authorized bank withdrawals or through monthly payroll deductions.
 The group plan is administered by Capital Estate Planning Corporation, 4222 97 Street, Edmonton AB T6E 5Z9; phone: 780-463-6128 or 1-800-661-8755; fax: 780-462-7523.
 The investor is Group Retirement Services.